t-z-scott/physics-notes/README.md

 - [ ] ~Find and import a script that displays Markdown files as HTML.~
 - [ ] ~Make a script that displays Markdown files as HTML (not sure how to accomplish this).~

-Thanks to [MathJax](http://www.mathjax.org/) and the online Markdown to HTML converter at [W3Docs](https://www.w3docs.com/nx/marked), I was able to get the page in HTML and link it on my machine.
+Thanks to [MathJax](http://www.mathjax.org/) and the online Markdown to HTML converter at [W3Docs](https://www.w3docs.com/nx/marked), I was able to get the page in HTML and link it!
 ### Inline Math
 MathJax renders the `$$` equations by default, not the inline math (ex: $`x+1`$).
 There's probably an edit I can make to fix this...
 I might have to make a config file.